Rehabilitation Technology Certificate

 Equips rehabilitation professionals with the knowledge and skills to: 1) help an individual with disabilities assess their potential need for assistive technology; 2) to assist in matching those needs with appropriate recommendations for adaptations, equipment, and/or services to expand vocational opportunities; and 3) to access information about assistive technology resources appropriate for work, home, and other community environments.
 Students will have access to AT users and other colleagues from rehabilitation engineering, occupational/physical/speech therapy, and electrical and mechanical engineering in order to brainstorm ideas for modifications and adaptations.
 Course content will include research on state-of-the-art assistive technology devices and service delivery systems, person-driven assessment strategies, approaches for accessing funding and other community resources, and models for collaborating with individuals with disabilities, their families and significant others, and professionals in order to effectively integrate the assistive technology into the user’s lifestyle.

 (Electronic Devices for Rehabilitation, 3 units)

-acquaints students with the design and application of electronic devices used in rehabilitation, explains the assistive technology needs of people with disabilities, and presents possible solutions.
-This is a non-traditional and practical electrical engineering course that requires student involvement in the collaborative assessment (with students in Communicative Disorders 676) of people with disabilities for their cognitive, communicative, and physical abilities at the SDSU Communications Clinic and Assistive Device Assessment Program (ADAP) lab.
+Acquaints students with the design and application of electronic devices used in rehabilitation, explains the assistive technology needs of people with disabilities, and presents possible solutions.
+This is a non-traditional and practical electrical engineering course that requires student involvement in the collaborative assessment of people with disabilities for their cognitive, communicative, and physical abilities.

 Administration, Rehabilitation, and Postsecondary Education 685A